-Linguistics: (minimum of 3 units) LING 411x Linguistics and Education or, with permission of instructor, LING 500 Structure of Language or an appropriate course in the linguistics of a particular language.
+Linguistics: (minimum of 3 units) LING 411x Linguistics and Education or, with permission of instructor, an appropriate course in the linguistics of a particular language.
 Language Acquisition: (minimum of 3 units) CTSE 409 Foundations of Language Education or, with permission of instructor, LING 527 Second Language Acquisition or an appropriate alternative course.